Bed Wetter

 “Hey Bethy, it is ok to wet the bed.
 Wetting the bed is normal and what some kids do.”

 I cannot time machine myself back.
 What I can do is move forward.
 I can learn to relax my pelvic floor.
 And when I think the next cough or hard swallow will kill me, I can take a cleansing breath.
 I will be ok.
-Because I practiced the other day, I know this.
-I coughed.
+In fact, the other day I coughed.
 I choked.
 Then I remembered,

 “Relax, breathe.
 You will heal.”